Pharmacy PGY2 Medication-Use Safety and Policy Residency

 - Benefits include 160 hours of leave for personal time off and conference attendance, 100 hours of sick leave, medical insurance, medical library, medical graphics department, information technology support, office with dedicated computer and references

 - Meetings funded include ASHP Midyear Clinical Meeting and one additional professional meeting

 - Numerous Board Certified Preceptors

-- Diverse drug information and medication use management learning experiences with tailored instruction and electives for the individual resident based on interest(s) and career goals
+- Diverse drug information, medication safety, and medication use management learning experiences with tailored instruction and electives for the individual resident based on interest(s) and career goals

 - Quality improvement or research project required to be completed with presentation at a local or national meeting

 - Additional professional writing opportunities as need arises